mhrons/mhrons.github.io/docs/pv_smooth.md

 With "worse prediction accuracy" during the selected days, SPLPF smoothing required the relative ESS power between 3.8h^-1^ - 6.3h^-1^ which is 2.6 - 4.2 times more then with LPF, 3.6 - 5.1 times more than with PLPF, and eventually 58% - 86% of the IPLPF power request.
 The SPLPF smoothing required 24% - 33% of the ESS energy capacity used by LPF, or 19% - 28% of the capacity used by PLPF.
 SPLPF eventually required 1.2 - 1.8 times the ESS capacity used by IPLPF.
 The SPLPF smoothing put 59% - 77% of the daily energy through ESS relative to the LPF method, or 63% - 69% of the energy throughput by PLPF.
 SPLPF eventually put 1.0 - 1.1 times more  energy through ESS than the IPLPF method.

 ### SPLPF vs IPLPF
-Although we did not analyze the whole year (the numerical simulation of SPLPF is computationally intensive), our analysis of the 4 smoothing methods on the selected days with high solar intermittency and various solar exposure, with 4 filter orders, and with varrying prediction error provides a detailed insight into the SPLPF performance.
+Although we did not analyze the whole year (one-day numerical simulation of SPLPF is computationally intensive), our analysis of the 4 smoothing methods on the selected days with high solar intermittency and various solar exposure, with 4 filter orders, and with varrying prediction error provides a detailed insight into the SPLPF performance.
 This smoothing method performs much better than PLPF. ***With a relatively small prediction error, SPLPF performs close to the ideal smoothing IPLPF.*** The presented empirical results have been also theoretically proven (part of the patent application).

 ## Graphical display of smoothing
 The following graphs show the smoothing quality and accumulated energy according to the smoothing method and the rest OLAP dimensions.
 The measured data from 2 selected days have been processed and plotted as the following time series: